kragen/derctuo/markdown/cyclic-fabrication-systems.md

 it should feasible to use electronic control of anode position and current to deposit metal selectively.
 Electroforming can hit nanometer tolerances, thus being suitable for reproduction even of holograms.
-Sometimes the term "electroforming" is limited to the case where the mandrel or mold is conductive and "electrotyping" to the case where it is not.
+Sometimes the term “electroforming” is limited to the case where the mandrel or mold is conductive and “electrotyping” to the case where it is not.

 3. **Electrochemical machining** simply reverses the roles of the